tsgates/arch-wiki-markdown/wiki/JFS_Filesystem.md

             ---> [*] JFS POSIX Access Control Lists
             ---> [*] JFS Security Labels

- Next, the JFS utilities package will be needed to perform all file system related tasks:
+Next, the jfsutils package will be needed to perform all file system related tasks.

-    pacman -S jfsutils

-Actual creation of a JFS file system can be done with the either
+Actual creation of a JFS file system can be done with the either:

-    mkfs.jfs /dev/target_dev
+    # mkfs.jfs /dev/target_dev

-or
+or:

-    jfs_mkfs /dev/target_dev
+    # jfs_mkfs /dev/target_dev

 Both commands are equivalent.